Tonelli00/AyudAR/README.en.md

 The project is currently ***under development***.

 ## Upcoming features to be developed
-- User creation and login
+- Improve Authentication
-- Creation of publications
+- Search engine to view users profiles
-- Payment simulation
+- Apply styles

 # Future Vision
 **AyudAR** aims to become a social network focused on social improvement, where people can turn the desire to help others into a reality.